Skip To Main Content

 Before setting a date for the notification meeting, review the employee’s personal information.
 Avoid scheduling meetings on dates significant to them, such as birthdays or work anniversaries, as this can add an extra layer of distress to an already difficult situation.

-5. Consider Additional Support
+5. Consider Additional Employee Layoff Support

 Based on what you know about the employee, it may be helpful to have additional support on standby.
 Options include: